augustine-tran/seneca-orientdb-store/README.md

 =======================

 [![Build Status](https://travis-ci.org/rualatngua/seneca-orientdb-store.svg)](https://travis-ci.org/rualatngua/seneca-orientdb-store)
-(Cloned from seneca-postgresql-store), seneca-orientdb-store is a [OrientDB][postgresqlorg] database plugin for the [Seneca][seneca] MVP toolkit.
+(Cloned from seneca-postgresql-store), seneca-orientdb-store is a [OrientDB][orientdborg] database plugin for the [Seneca][seneca] MVP toolkit.
 The plugin is using the
 [OrientJS][orientjs] driver.

 Usage: